The Air I Breathe: Plot

 Kevin Bacon plays Dr. Love, who is in a relationship with his longtime friend Gina (Julie Delpy).
 He never confessed his love and, so, she married his best friend.
-Gina gets bitten by a poisonous snake and needs a rare type of blood.
+Gina gets bitten by a venomous snake and needs a rare type of blood.
 Desperate, Dr. Love races to the location where Trista is filming the interview; however, Trista's assistant is in the process of trying to help Trista run away.
 Dr. Love runs to Trista.
-Her bodyguards, thinking he is a crazed fan, grab him while Trista is accidentally knocked down, hits her head and ends up in the hospital.
+Her bodyguards, thinking he is a crazed fan, grab him while Trista is accidentally knocked down, hits her head, and ends up in the hospital.
 When she awakens, Fingers informs her that she will have to abort the baby that she has just become aware that she is carrying.
 In her sorrow that the baby, the one thing she has left of the man she loved will be lost, she sneaks out of her room and goes to the roof to jump off and commit suicide.
 Dr. Love, by circumstance, sees her and races up in time to see her step off the ledge.
 Dr. Love grabs the bed sheet that she had wrapped around her like a cape and catches her.
 He tells her she will have to come up and grab his hand for him to be able to pull her up.
 After she does this, the movie flashes to Gina, saved, awakening from her coma.
 Dr. Love loans Trista his car as a gift for saving Gina and she leaves the hospital.